gitleaks/gitleaks/README.md

 You can scan files and directories by using the `--no-git` option.

+If you want to run only specific rules you can do so by using the `--enable-rule` option (with a rule ID as a parameter), this flag can be used multiple times.
+For example: `--enable-rule=atlassian-api-token` will only apply that rule.
+You can find a list of rules [here](config/gitleaks.toml).

 #### Protect

 The `protect` command is used to scan uncommitted changes in a git repo.
 This command should be used on developer machines in accordance with